 |View printer-friendly version|

-Marchex, Inc. (NASDAQ: MCHX, MCHXP) today reported its results for the first quarter ended March 31, 2007.
+Marchex, Inc. (NASDAQ: MCHX, MCHXP), a local online search and advertising company, today reported its results for the first quarter ended March 31, 2008.

-- We provide a reconciliation of GAAP EPS to Adjusted Non-GAAP EPS in the last financial tables attached to this press release and encourage investors to examine the reconciling adjustments between the GAAP and non-GAAP measures.
-Adjusted non-GAAP EPS for the first quarter of 2007 was $0.11, compared to $0.09 for the same period of 2006.
+- We provide a reconciliation of GAAP diluted EPS to Adjusted Non-GAAP EPS in the financial tables attached to this press release and encourage investors to examine the reconciling adjustments between the GAAP and non-GAAP measures.
+Adjusted non-GAAP EPS for the first quarter of 2008 was $0.08, compared to $0.11 for the same period of 2007.
 Some Wall Street analysts use non-GAAP measures to analyze our operating results, which may include adjusted non-GAAP EPS, adjusted operating income before amortization and adjusted EBITDA.
 We present GAAP measures with equal or greater prominence than non-GAAP measures and such non-GAAP measures should not be considered a substitute for, or superior to, GAAP results.

-- Adjusted operating income before amortization was $7.6 million for the first quarter of 2007, which is a decrease of 8% compared to $8.3 million for the same period of 2006.
-A reconciliation of non-GAAP adjusted operating income before amortization to GAAP operating income and GAAP net income is attached to the financial tables included in this release.
+- Adjusted operating income before amortization was $5.1 million for the first quarter of 2008, compared to $7.6 million for the same period of 2007.
+A reconciliation of non-GAAP adjusted operating income before amortization to GAAP operating income and GAAP net income is included in the financial tables attached to this release.

-- Adjusted EBITDA was $9.5 million in the first quarter of 2007 and $9.6 million for the same period of 2006.
-A reconciliation of operating income before taxes, depreciation, amortization and gain/loss on sales of intangible assets to GAAP net cash provided by operating activities is attached to the financial tables included in this release.
+- Adjusted EBITDA was $7.7 million in the first quarter of 2008, compared to $9.5 million for the same period of 2007.
+A reconciliation of operating income before taxes, depreciation, amortization and gain/loss on sales of intangible assets to GAAP net cash provided by operating activities is included in the financial tables attached to this release.

 Marchex Financial Guidance: